 The Environmental Health & Safety Assistant (EHSA) is an extensive database tool to help manage Environmental Health & Safety requirements such as training, inspections, inventories, permits, provide access to chemical Safety Data Sheets (SDS) search hub, and more.
 Each user is granted access to the software by EHS, with the same campus computer credentials for login access, using the link below.

 Emergency Management involves preparing for natural and man-made emergencies, coordination and planning with university and community resources and agencies, performing drills and training, and business continuity.

-Environmental protection is what we do by complying with applicable rules and regulations to minimize and properly manage wastes; put controls in place to prevent spills, stormwater contamination, and air emissions.
+Environmental protection is what we do by complying with applicable federal, state, and local rules and regulations to minimize and properly manage wastes, put controls in place to prevent spills, stormwater contamination, and air emissions.

 There are a variety of work types in a laboratory setting, for both teaching and research.
 Being able to work safely is a necessity in any environment, and UHCL strives to keep students, faculty and staff safe in the labs with chemicals, biological materials, and laboratory equipment.
-Knowledge is a key factor.
-Click below for access to lab safety and training information.
+Knowledge and preparation are key factors.
+Click below to go to the lab safety page for more information.

-Permits are required when performing certain activities on campus.
-Click here to go to procedures and application forms for special events that include food, open flame/cooking, animals on campus, or work that involves burning, welding, or using tools with flames or that generate sparks.
+Permits are required for certain activities on campus, such as temporary food distribution, special events that utilize open flames, or Hot Work activities that involve burning, welding, or tools that generate sparks.

 Incidents on campus, such as personal injury or property damage, must be reported in a timely manner (within 24 hours) to ensure appropriate evaluation and follow-up.

 Go to the forms page to access these and for further information.